meilisearch/meilisearch-js/README.md

 <hr>

-**Meilisearch** provides and maintains many **SDKs and Integration tools** like this one.
+Meilisearch provides and maintains many SDKs and Integration tools like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
-If you want to contribute, make suggestions, or just know what's going on right now, visit us in the [integration-guides](https://github.com/meilisearch/integration-guides) repository.
+For a full overview of everything we create and maintain, take a look at the [integration-guides](https://github.com/meilisearch/integration-guides) repository.